andyforrest/data-generator/README.md

-This project is created using React, Express and MongoDB.
+The goal of this project was to:
+* Develop a UI Test Pack that can test this application using Cypress
+* Use Cypress to automate taking CSV output from the application to fill in the web form I created

+To see the work I contributed to the project, please see: /client/cypress :smiley:

-To get this project running on your machine, you will need the following installed:
+To get this application running on your machine, you will need the following installed:
 * Node js
 * MongoDB Atlas